A mining pool is a group of miners who combine their computational power to find blocks more frequently.

 There are also anonymous pools, which do not collect personal data.

-The only required information is the wallet address for payouts, and it is not publicly exposed, providing greater privacy.
+The only required information is the wallet address for payouts, providing greater privacy.